kedacore/keda-docs/content/blog/keda-2.0-beta.md

 - What issues did you find?
 - How can the migration be smoother?

-While we are eagerly waiting for feedback, we plan to release KEDA 2.0 by the end of August, 2020.
+While we are eagerly waiting for feedback, we plan to release KEDA 2.0 around the end of August/early September, 2020.

 Thanks for reading, and happy scaling!